Skip to main content

 Dropbox: The $75 Million Wake-Up Call

 Dropbox saved $75 million over two years by moving off AWS2.
 They shifted 90% of their workloads from public cloud to custom-built infrastructure.
-The result?
 Gross margins improved from 33% to 67% between 2015 and 2017, “primarily due to Infrastructure Optimization.”

 37signals: $10 Million Over 5 Years